Career Technical Education Credential Program

 Upcoming CTE Information Meetings

 Take the first step and attend a CTE Information Meeting.
 The meetings are free and are offered online.
-To register for an upcoming information meeting, click on the flyer below.
+To review the dates and register for an upcoming information meeting, click on the flyer below.

 Industry Sectors

 Do you have work experience in one of the 15 CTC approved industry sectors?
 If so, obtaining a CTE credential would allow you to use your work experience to teach students in courses aligned with your industry sector.
-For more information on the Career Technical Education Sectors, please click on the graphic below.
-The CTC Leaflet CL888 will provide additional clarity.
+For more information on the CTE sectors, please click on the graphic below.